'AFTER

 aggression against the Arab country has inflicted lasting damage to the

-destruction, imminent threats to U.S. territory, ties between Baghdad and
+mass destruction, imminent threats to U.S. territory, ties between Baghdad and

 Afghan terrorists), gave them legitimacy and presented them as truth without